lyneca/bladedancer/README.md

 This repository is public to serve as a reference for other modders to create their own skill trees.

 ## Please note
-The existence of this repository or its licence do NOT permit you to upload or reupload this mod without my permission, as has happened before.
-While the code is covered by GPLv3, the JSON configuration file and assets are NOT covered and cannot be redistributed.
+The existence of this repository or its licence do NOT permit you to upload or reupload the mod without my permission, as has happened before.
+While the code is covered by GPLv3, the JSON configuration files and mod assets are NOT covered and cannot be redistributed.